Distributed Secret Dissemination Across a Network: System Model and Summary of Results

 \subsection{Secret Sharing in a General Network}

 The dealer possesses a secret $s$ that is drawn from some alphabet $\mathcal{A}$, and wishes to pass shares of this secret to $n$ participants.
-The dealer and the participants form a general network, denoted by graph $\mathcal{G}$.
-The graph $\mathcal{G}$ has $(n+1)$ nodes comprising the dealer and the $n$ participants, and an edge in the graph denotes a secure and private communication link between the two end-points.\footnote{Thus, at times, we will also refer to a participant as a node of the graph.
-We will also use the terms `network' and `graph' interchangeably.} The problem is to design a protocol which will allow the dealer to pass shares (of the secret) to the $n$ participants, meeting the requirements of \textit{$(k-1)$-collusion-resistance} and \textit{$k$-secret-recovery} (described in Section~\ref{sec:intro}).
-All the participants are assumed to be honest-but-curious, i.e., they follow the protocol correctly, but may store any accessible data in order to gain information about the secret (the case of active adversaries is considered in Appendix~\ref{app:extensions_active}).
+The dealer and the participants form a communication network, denoted by graph $\mathcal{G}$.
+The graph $\mathcal{G}$ has $(n+1)$ nodes comprising the dealer and the $n$ participants, and an edge in the graph denotes a secure and private communication link between the two end-points.
+Thus, at times, we will also refer to a participant as a node of the graph.
+We will also use the terms `network' and `graph' interchangeably, and `link' and `edge' interchangeably.
+The problem is to design a protocol which will allow the dealer to pass shares (of the secret) to the $n$ participants, meeting the requirements of \textit{$(k-1)$-collusion-resistance} and \textit{$k$-secret-recovery} (described in Section~\ref{sec:intro}).
+All the participants are assumed to be honest-but-curious, i.e., they follow the protocol correctly, but may store any accessible data in order to gain information about the secret.
 The edges in the graph $\mathcal{G}$ are allowed to be directed or undirected: a directed edge implies existence of only a one way communication link, while an undirected edge implies direct communication links both ways.
-The parameters $n$ and $k$ are assumed to satisfy $n \geq k >1$, since $n\leq k-1$ prohibits the secret from ever being recovered, while $k=1$ degenerates the problem into a trivial case wherein no security is required.
+The parameters $n$ and $k$ are assumed to satisfy $n \geq k >1$, since $n\leq k-1$ prohibits the secret from ever being recovered, while $k=1$ degenerates the problem into a trivial case wherein no secrecy is required.

-We now discuss a condition that the graph $\mathcal{G}$ must necessarily satisfy for \textit{any} algorithm to successfully perform secret sharing on it. \begin{definition}[$m$-connected-dealer] A graph with $(n+1)$ nodes (the dealer and $n$ participants) satisfies the $m$-connected-dealer property for a positive integer $m$, if each of the $n$ participants in the graph either has an incoming edge directly from the dealer or has at least $m$ node-disjoint paths from the dealer to itself. \end{definition}
+We now discuss a condition that the graph $\mathcal{G}$ must necessarily satisfy for \textit{any} algorithm to successfully perform secret sharing on it, which directly follows from~\cite{dolev1993perfectly}. \begin{definition}[$m$-connected-dealer] A graph with $(n+1)$ nodes (the dealer and $n$ participants) satisfies the $m$-connected-dealer condition for a positive integer $m$ if each of the $n$ participants in the graph either has an incoming edge directly from the dealer or has at least $m$ node-disjoint paths from the dealer to itself. \end{definition}